A guide for Canadians moving to New York City

 Canada and the U.S. have rubbed shoulders for a very long time — the U.S.-Canadian border, more properly called the International Boundary, is more than 5,000 miles long, making it the longest border between any two countries in the world.
 Perhaps because of that physical contact, Canadians and Americans tend to get along.
 Canadian Prime Minister Justin Trudeau called the two countries “closer than friends…more like siblings really.”
 Toronto and Montreal are each only about an hour-and-a-half flight away from New York City, according to SkyScanner.
 There are currently about 45,000 Canadians in the tri-state area of New York, New Jersey and Connecticut.

-The Canadian Association of New York hosts the black-tie Maple Leaf Ball as well as other events for expats.
+The Canadian Association of New York hosts the black-tie Maple Leaf Ball as well as other events for Canadian expats in NYC.
 Tribeca bar Warren 77 is a good place to watch hockey, though it’s full of Rangers fans (New York Ranger alum Sean Avery was a founder.)
 If they’re not playing the Rangers, you can see the Maple Leafs at Dewey’s Pub in Midtown.
 If you just want to drink without watching sports, Brooklyn’s Ontario bar serves Molson and Labatt’s.

-To call Canada from the U.S., check out these cell phone providers: T-Mobile offers plans that include unlimited calls to Canada, as does Verizon.
+To call Canada from the U.S., check out these cell phone providers: T-Mobile offers plans that include unlimited calls to Canada, as does Verizon (who also lets you use your foreign credit history to quality for phone financing plans!).
 AT&T includes calls to Canada in certain plans.
 Learn more here while Sprint doesn’t charge for calls to Canada.

 Publications such as the New York Times, craigslist.org and brokerage websites are all good sources of real estate listings.
 If you are connected to a college or university, their local housing office can help too.
 To find an apartment, consider your budget, your commute, and your social needs.
 Then consider your budget again.
 A 2019 report by Miller Samuel for Douglas Elliman noted that Manhattan median rent was $3,600 per month, while in Brooklyn it was $2,950.

-Ask the landlord if he or she uses Yardi, Intellirent, or First Advantage -- these are all companies that accept an international credit history from selected Nova Credit-enabled countries like Australia, Canada, India, Mexico and the UK to reduce the upfront costs of your move.
+When moving from Canada to New York City, be sure to ask the landlord if he or she uses Yardi, Intellirent, or First Advantage -- these are all companies that accept foreign credit history from selected Nova Credit-enabled countries like Australia, Canada, India, Mexico and the UK to reduce the upfront costs of your move.
 If they still require a U.S. guarantor, you can opt for a service like The Guarantors, a Nova Credit partner that will guarantee lease payments for a fee.

 In New York City, new rent regulations state that you can hire your own rental broker, but as a tenant, you no longer have to pay the broker who represents the landlord.
 Remember to ask the landlord’s broker what is included in the price.
 In Toronto, for example, there has been a development boom of new condos—but in New York a condo could be from the 1980s or even older, with a different set of amenities than a modern building.
 Some questions you’ll want to ask are (“Who pays for heat?”
 “Who pays for Internet?”
 “Can I use the building’s gym, and if so, what’s the charge?”)